sabarieshkarthic/Network-Traffic-Analysis/README.md

 # 🛰️ Network Traffic Analyzer & Optimization System

 A Streamlit-based real-time application for capturing, analyzing, classifying, and optimizing network traffic using machine learning models.
-The system leverages **Scapy**, **KMeans**, **Decision Trees**, and **XGBoost** to build a lightweight yet powerful pipeline for monitoring bandwidth, jitter, and traffic types.
+The system leverages **Scapy**, **KMeans**, **Decision Trees**, and **XGBoost** to build a lightweight pipeline for monitoring bandwidth, jitter, and traffic types.

 ---